TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 ## Human Brain ~= AI

-Before too much term reduction that lead to vague and irelevant comments like "human are not machines", I don't think human brain is just a form of artificial inteligence.
-It's much more than that, with subconsiousness, emotions, neurostransmiters, like seronotin, adrenalin, cortisol etc. When used properly, it's a killing machine that no general artifical intelligence can ever beat.
+Before too much term reduction that leads to vague and irrelevant comments like "human are not machines", I don't think a human brain is just a form of artificial intelligence.
+It's much more than that, with subconsciousness, emotions, neurotransmitters, like serotonin, adrenalin, cortisol etc. When used properly, it's a killing machine that no general artificial intelligence can ever beat.

 **When used properly.**